campbellhennessy/pannellum/readme.md

 # Pannellum

+NOTE: This is not the main stream of Pannellum, this is a slightly modified version I use for my projects.
+Find the  most recent pannellum from its author at: https://github.com/mpetroff/pannellum.
 ## About

 Pannellum is a lightweight, free, and open source panorama viewer for the web.
 Built using HTML5, CSS3, JavaScript, and WebGL, it is plug-in free.
 It can be deployed easily as a single file, just 15kB gzipped, and then embedded into pages as an `<iframe>`.
 A configuration utility is included to generate the required code for embedding.